rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 help solving type puzzles.
 For now it is mostly the programmer who connects the dots.
 The good news is that it gets easier and easier with practice.
 I am working in TS for only about 2 months now and I already see a difference.

+One common concern among developers about using types (especially more advanced types) is a slowdown in the development speed.
+There is some truth to this in general because of things like compilation times in some language environments.
+I cannot comment on TS compilation times for large projects.
+I my experience, having type checker is a huge productivity buster.
+Even with my limited experience in TS and some bumps on the way, writing similar code in plain JS would have taken me  more time and I would be less confident about the code.
+Productivity boost I get from using Haskell is much more significant, but I use it a lot, it has more types, and requires much less boilerplate.
+This is not a good benchmark for what to expect from TS.
+This is somewhat personal so your experience may vary.
+IMO the possibility for significant productivity boost is there.

 ### It's all worth it

 I rewrote some legacy code using the techniques in this section.